blashin888/GL-Whitepaper/docs/en/15_Appendix.md

 What is useful will be found.

-What is not will fade.
+What does not fit will fade.

 ---